 815 North El Centro Ave, Los Angeles

-The orphanage where young Norma Jean lived from 1935 to 1937 is no longer a residential care facility, but the building where she spent part of her childhood remains.
+The orphanage (it was the first one in LA) where young Norma Jean lived from 1935 to 1937 is no longer a residential care facility, but the building where she spent part of her childhood remains.
 Her room had a window facing the water tower of RKO Studios (now Paramount Studios) where she would eventually become the star of the show.

 Hollywood Roosevelt Hotel

 Oh, if these walls could talk.
 One of Hollywood’s most famous landmarks, the historic Hollywood Roosevelt is where Monroe posed for her very first commercial (most people think it was for suntan lotion but it was for toothpaste) on the pool’s diving board.
 In the mid-50s she regularly stayed in a suite above the pool area that is now the Tropicana Bar.
 It’s reported that Monroe loved the hotel so much her spirit lives here to this day.
 Whether or not that’s true, you can at least experience her presence by booking the Marilyn Suite.

 At one time or another, this enchanting English bungalow hideaway was the home of many famous tenants including Charlie Chaplin and Marilyn Monroe.
 In 2008 the property was completely restored and it’s now where you can rent the same two-bedroom cottage where Monroe lived in the 1940s.

 6925 Hollywood Blvd, Hollywood